 Gin isn’t for everyone, and neither is a bracing, bitter cocktail like the Negroni.
 However, for those looking to try a new drink that resembles a Negroni, with a spirit similar to gin, but is its own unique concoction, then the Wormhole Warrior is a good starting place.

 The base of this cocktail is Cocalero Clásico Herbal Spirit, a rare spirit that shares some similarities with gin, notably a strong botanical presence that includes juniper.
 This bottling, though, is milder, has lower alcohol and isn’t nearly as juniper-forward, incorporating instead botanicals from South America.

-Cocalero is named after the coca leaf growers of Peru and Bolivia, whose indigenous people have used the leaf for medicinal and religious reasons for thousands of years.
-Like Green Chartreuse, it’s made with a closely guarded secret recipe; this one includes 17 botanicals, a number of which would not be out of place in an energy drink, like green tea, ginger, guarana and ginseng.
+Cocalero is named after the coca leaf growers of Peru and Bolivia, whose indigenous people have used the leaf for medicinal and religious purposes for thousands of years.
+Like Green Chartreuse, cocalero is made with a closely guarded secret recipe; this one includes 17 botanicals, a number of which would not be out of place in an energy drink, like green tea, ginger, guarana and ginseng.
 Given its namesake, it might come as no surprise that the spirit also includes coca leaves.
-However, the coca flavors are extracted using a steam-distillation method developed by the perfume industry, and the spirit contains no narcotic elements.
+In this product, the coca flavors are extracted using a steam-distillation method developed by the perfume industry, and the spirit contains no narcotic elements.

 Strain into a rocks glass over fresh ice.

-Garnish with a mint sprig and lemon peel.
+Garnish with a lemon peel and mint sprig.